Fundamentals of supply and demand

 In contrast, a greater supply of available capital reduces interest rates, facilitating access to loans and stimulating investment and consumption.

-He currency value It is also determined by supply and demand in foreign exchange markets, where economic factors and expectations influence the exchange rate against other currencies.
+The value of currencies it is also determined by supply and demand in exchange markets, where economic factors and expectations influence the price against other currencies.

 When demand for a currency is high, its value appreciates, while lower demand or excess supply usually devalues it, impacting international trade and the local economy.